appcanary/puppet/README.md

 ##Limitations

 Only tested on Ubuntu Trusty so far.
-Should work on any platform supported by the packagecloud.io module and by appCanary itself.
+Should work on any platform supported by the packagecloud.io module and by Appcanary itself.

 ##Development